The US Legal Case

 No – there is no US ban on the use of Polybutene for piping systems.

-PBPSA members have made the decision not to sell PB-1 pipes in North America in view of the outcome of the US litigation process in the 1990's against the case co-defendants.
+However, PBPSA members have made the decision not to sell PB-1 pipes and plumbing products in North America in view of the outcome of the US litigation process in the 1990's against the case co-defendants.

 Polybutene-1 is not sold by PBPSA members for use in pipe applications intended for use in North America, and those parties require their customers or distributors not to sell products made from PB-1 into pipe applications for North America.